 If you have a project that you think others can learn from let us know and we’ll spread the word about that too.

-Happy City has been luck to attract support and energy from an extraordinary number and diversity of people and organisations, who are excited about what we are doing.
+Happy City has been lucky to attract support and energy from an extraordinary number and diversity of people and organisations, who are excited about what we are doing.
 We have received help in the form of volunteer time, pro bono skills, partnerships and individuals and business donations.
 We have also received grants from a wide range of far-sighted funders who believe in the same change we are seeking.
 Our long term aim is for the training and measurement we provide for the public and private sectors, to support our continued work in communities and with those most in need of wellbeing and resilience.
-Our business model of a Charity with a trading social enterprise subsidiary is set up to support this way of working – making us, as an organisation, as resilient as we hope to make our cities.
+Our business model of a Charity with a trading social enterprise subsidiary is set up to support this way of working – making us, as an organisation, as resilient as we hope to make the places in which we work.

 No!
 Not at all.
 We are completely independent of any religion, political party or movement, of any business or interest group.
 We are ordinary people, who want society to be happier now and in the future.
 No hidden agendas, no dubious motivations.
 There are aspects of the things we are saying and doing that are reflected in many religious texts, academic studies and political manifestos.
 That is because it makes sense, so we are not the first people to say it – we just think we have some useful practical applications for making some of that fundamental human understanding, become a reality.